 I think I must have struck a nerve.

-To begin, it is precisely for the honorable USCIS employees and for America’s national security and economic interests that the alleged crime, corruption and incompetence at the USCIS be reported and rooted out.
+To begin, it is precisely for the honorable USCIS employees, for America’s national security and economic interests, and as a country of immigrants, that the alleged crime, corruption and incompetence at the USCIS be reported and rooted out.
 Considering Senate Majority Leader Harry Reid has tagged immigration reform “as one of the 10 most important legislative priorities for the 111th Congress,” let’s be candid—anything less and the problems will never be solved.

 Aytes contends that my article characterized the agency as “basically inhabited by crooks and thugs.”
 Those are his words, not mine but I do concur that the agency’s checkered history can paint that grim picture but no, not every federal employee is a crook or thug.